ekoindia/openapi-spec/markdown/README.md

 ```

 ### 5. Face Match API
-This API is used to match two faces and get the similarity between them.
+Use this API to match two faces and get the similarity between them.

 #### Details
 - **Method:** POST